Written by Tiago Silva. Updated on 15, January 2025

 In this section you will find more details about the different SERP features used by Google.

 This SERP feature extracts the text from a webpage and shows it directly in the SERP.
-The extraction also includes the page title and URL, like in a regular organic listing.
+The extraction includes the page title and URL, like in a regular organic listing.

 A knowledge panel shows key information about: